 The Incident Commander is determined by incident and assigned by the President.
 The IC is responsible for the overall management of the incident and keeping the Policy Group informed of all relevant issues pertaining to the event.
-Depending upon the type of incident, the IC may be the Assistant Vice-President for Disaster Management & Emergency Operations, the DEM Director, FIU's Police Chief or another FIU department head with subject matter expertise in the specific emergency.
-For instance, if FIU were subjected to a large-scale cyber-attack, the Vice-President of Information Technology & Chief Information Officer would serve as the IC.
+Depending upon the type of incident, the IC may be the Assistant Vice President for the Division of Operations and Safety/DEM Director, FIU's Police Chief or another FIU department head with subject matter expertise in the specific emergency.
+For instance, if FIU were subjected to a large-scale cyber-attack, the Vice President of Information Technology & Chief Information Officer would serve as the IC.
 University department heads who may be tasked as the IC in a specific incident receive training and exercise their IC role during regularly scheduled tabletop exercises in the EOC.